“A fugitive has been apprehended after attempting to escape from a Durham county jail.”

 You're watching the news on TV.
 There's some news about a prisoner who escaped, but has now been caught again.
-The news anchor (TV announcer) says:
+The news anchor (TV announcer) says this.

 A fugitive has been apprehended after attempting to escape from a Durham county jail.